Customer Reviews

 To get a quote for shipping your vehicle, you can either use our instant online car shipping quote calculator above or you can call (888) 422-7584 to receive a quote from one of our car transport pricing specialists.
 In order for us to calculate your quote we will need to know the location you are shipping from and to, the type of vehicle you would like to ship, and the date your vehicle will be ready.

 The further in advance you schedule your shipment, the more likely we will be able to meet the time requirements you desire.
 For best results, we suggest scheduling your transport at least 2 to 3 weeks in advance.
-Expedited shipping options are available in order to accomodate shipments that require .
+Expedited shipping options are available to accomodate shipments that require .
 You can always give us a call and ask one of our car shipping experts what your options are in terms of the schedule for your car transport.

 The driver will get the car transporter as close to your door as he can legally and safely get.
-In most cases, the driver will be able to pickup and deliver directly at your door.
+In most cases, the driver will be able to pickup and deliver directly to your door.
 Some cities may have restrictions on large trucks that prohibit them from driving into residential areas.
 Auto transport trucks are large and need lots of room to maneuver and turn around, so if access to the pickup or delivery location is restricted by narrow streets, low-hanging trees or tight turns, the driver may ask that you meet at a location nearby with a large parking lot, such as a grocery store.

 Open transport is the most common car shipping method.
 There are two types of open-air transporters.
 The Majority of shipments are be made with 8-10 car carriers.
-Smaller carriers which hold 2-3 cars are used for shorter more local moves.
-There is broader network of carrier availability for open-air carriers since they are used more often.
-We suggest choosing enclosed shipping methods when shipping classic, luxury or exotic vehicles.
-Enclosed transporters guarantee maximum protection from exposure to any open-air elements on the road.
-We suggest booking your enclosed transport in advance since there is limited carrier availability.
+Smaller carriers which hold 2-3 cars are used for shorter, local car moving.
+There is a broader network of carrier availability for open-air carriers since they are used more often.
+We suggest choosing enclosed car shipping methods when shipping classic, luxury or exotic vehicles.
+Enclosed vehicle transportation guarantees maximum protection from exposure to any open-air elements on the road.
+We suggest booking your enclosed transport in advance since carrier availability is limited.
 Read more about the difference between open and enclosed transport

-RoadRunner Auto Transport specializes in shipping all types of vehicles such as sedans, SUVs, pickup trucks, minivans, oversized vehicles, antiques, classic cars, motorcycles, construction vehicles, inoperable cars and boats.
+RoadRunner Auto Transport specializes in shipping all types of vehicles including sedans, SUVs, pickup trucks, minivans, oversized vehicles, antiques, classic cars, motorcycles, construction vehicles, inoperable cars and boats.
 If you are not sure whether or not we can ship your vehicle, you can give us a call to find out what we can do for you.

 You should have about a quarter of a tank of gas in your car at the time of shipment.
 This leaves enough for the car to be loaded and unloaded but doesn't add much additional weight.